Numbers 13

 - Joshua 1:9Have not I commanded thee?
 Be strong and of a good courage; be not afraid... for the LORD thy God is with thee whithersoever thou goest.The same charge spoken to the same man - God tells Joshua again to be of good courage, now to lead the people in.

-- Deuteronomy 31:6Be strong and of a good courage, fear not... for the LORD thy God, he it is that doth go with thee.Courage grounded where Moses grounds it - not in the size of the enemy, but in the presence of God.
+- Deuteronomy 31:6Be strong and of a good courage, fear not... for the LORD thy God, he it is that doth go with thee.Courage grounded where Moses grounds it: in the presence of God.

 - Psalm 27:14Wait on the LORD: be of good courage, and he shall strengthen thine heart.The courage of verse 20 made into prayer - a strength that God supplies to the heart that waits on Him.